 When Asus invited us to take a look at the Zenfone 6 a month prior to its launch event, we didn't expect it to feature a large notch-free screen, mechanised Flip Camera to counter the front/rear cameras conundrum - a really unique take in the world of slider phones, punch-hole selfie cameras and a glut of notched devices - and huge battery capacity featured alongside the top-end Snapdragon 855 processor.

-Even more surprising is that Asus's so-called ZenUI is more-or-less dead; ZenUI 6 is, for all intents and purposes, stock Android Pie with some additional camera controls and algorithm layers for dark mode and battery management.
-That, to us, really shows that Asus is looking to target the smartphone world anew, to attract a different audience of users who might otherwise be buying a Google Pixel 3 of Huawei P30 Pro.
+Even more surprising is that Asus's so-called ZenUI is more-or-less dead; ZenUI 6 is more-or-less stock Google Android Pie with some additional camera controls and algorithm layers for dark mode and battery management.
+That, to us, really shows that Asus is looking to target the smartphone world anew, to attract a different audience of users who might otherwise be buying a Google Pixel 3 or Huawei P30 Pro.

 No notch display